 All you do is add a bit of the CBD wax to the hot nail surface, where it immediately turns to vapor, which is then inhaled like a traditional bong.
 Never taken a traditional bong hit?
 Click here to watch a video about how to properly take a dab with a dab rig.

 For those of you familiar with using a bong, CBD wax can also be taken with a bong.
 You just place your CBD wax in the bowl of your bong, light and inhale like you normally would when taking a bong hit.

 Vaporizing CBD is one of the most popular methods of ingestion.
 One of the best parts about vaping is that your vape pen can be taken with you anywhere you go.
 There are plenty of vaporizers on the market made specifically for concentrates and investing your hard-earned cash in a quality model is vital if you’re looking for the best experience possible.
 Vaporizers on the lower end of the quality spectrum won’t heat up enough to vaporize your CBD wax.
 Your best bet is a vaporizer with a quartz crystal or ceramic heating chamber with titanium coils.

 What are the Benefits of CBD Wax?

 The biggest benefit of CBD wax is undoubtedly the high potency it contains.
-When CBD wax is made right, it contains little to none residual solvents and an extremely high concentration of CBD.
+When CBD wax is made right, it contains little to no residual solvents and an extremely high concentration of CBD.

-While not everyone benefits from CBD the same, there are countless people that have found relief by using CBD wax over traditional methods like CBD tinctures or CBD capsules.
-While CBD wax isn’t guaranteed to “treat” your medical condition, it might be able to help.
+While not everyone benefits from CBD the same, there are countless people that have experienced better results by using CBD wax over traditional methods like CBD tinctures or CBD capsules.

-Have questions about CBD wax?
+Have questions that this guide to CBD wax didn’t answer?
 We’re always here to help.